Teradata/python-driver/README.md

 ### Limitations

-* TLS certificate verification is not implemented yet. `VERIFY-CA` and `VERIFY-FULL` do not perform certificate verification yet.
 * The UTF8 session character set is always used.
 The `charset` connection parameter is not supported.
 * No support yet for Recoverable Network Protocol and Redrive.
 * Monitor partition support is not available yet.